sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

   - Legal compliance
   - Organization policy application
 - Security best practices
-  - Patch known vulnerabilities**
+  - Patch known vulnerabilities*
-  - Access management
-  - Secrets management (never in source code)
+  - Secrets Management
+    - Passwords, Keys, etc.
+  - Strong Access Management
 - Certified code signature to ensure authenticity

 Note:

 - Equifax could have [prevented data breach](https://www.wired.com/story/equifax-breach-no-excuse/) if it had patched it's software
   - Vulnerability was known for 6 weeks and a patch was available
--
+- Software for which we do not have access to the code is not necessarily more secure
+  - A certicate or a warranty from the vendor does not make the software secure
+  - There are tools and techniques to run large series of tests to detect security vulnerabilities against closed-source software (penetration testing, social engineering)
+  - More people looking at the code means more fixes issued faster

 --

-### Modern services
+### Modern Security Services

 Private companies now offer: